-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 ... or join as a group

-The project has roots in a notorious Russian case, but the new measures are meant to target such individuals no matter where they come from.
+The project has roots in a Russian case, but the new measures are meant to target such individuals no matter where they come from.

 The sanctions are also meant to snap into place quickly, without first waiting for a major event, such as a war or a massacre, to take place, and without clunky debate by EU ministers on the politics of country-based listings.